commonsguy/cwac-presentation/README.markdown

 Dependencies
 ------------
 This project depends on Android 4.2 and higher (API Level 17) to actually do its work.
-It should survive on older devices, simply doing nothing.

 This project also depends upon
 [the CWAC-Layouts project](http://github.com/commonsguy/cwac-layouts).

+The AndroidX edition of this artifact (`presentation.x`) depends upon `androidx.fragment:fragment`.

 Version
 -------
-This is version v0.5.1 of this module, meaning it is coming along nicely.
+This is version v0.6.0 of this artifact, meaning it is coming along nicely.

+Note that the Android Support library edition of this arifact (`presentation`) remains at 0.5.2.
+Outside of critical bug fixes, no further work is planned for this version.

 Demo
 ----